chocolatey/chocolatey-workshop/ReadMe.md

 ### Notes

-* OFFLINE - Offline workshop typically means you are attending the workshop in person somewhere
+* OFFLINE - Offline workshop typically means you are attending the workshop in person somewhere and all materials will be provided so you don't need to download anything.
 * PHYSICAL - using a physical machine instead of the provided VM.

 ### Exercise 0: Setup